Older brother and mother play with younger sibling

 Trusted financial industry investment research and management company, Morningstar, reviews the nation’s 529 college savings programs and ranks the 529 plans in a report released every November.

-Ohio’s CollegeAdvantage Direct 529 Plan maintained its silver rating for the eleventh year in a row.
-In addition, BlackRock CollegeAdvantage, Ohio’s Advisor 529 Plan, retained its bronze ranking for the fourth year.
-This makes Ohio one of only three state programs that have both their Direct and Advisor 529 Plans ranked as medal-class college savings programs by Morningstar.
+Ohio’s CollegeAdvantage Direct 529 Plan maintained its silver rating for the twelfth year in a row.
+In addition, BlackRock CollegeAdvantage, Ohio’s Advisor 529 Plan, was upgraded to a silver ranking.
+This makes Ohio the only state program with both their Direct and Advisor 529 Plans ranked in a silver or higher college savings programs by Morningstar.
 The high ranking for both CollegeAdvantage 529 Plans highlights the strength of Ohio’s two college savings plans as well as the industry’s regard for Ohio’s 529 Plan as one of the best in the nation.

 Additional honors for Ohio 529